Insurance for Construction Companies and Contractors

 What coverage can commercial auto provide for construction businesses?

-You can tailor your commercial auto insurance policy to meet the needs of your carpentry business, painting company, or other construction or contracting enterprise.
-This policy typically covers:
+You can tailor your commercial auto insurance policy to meet the needs of your construction or contracting enterprise, whether your specialty is carpentry, landscaping, or commercial building.
+This policy offers several coverage options, including:

 Legal expenses